 Ensure Adequate Hydration:

-Here is a simple thought: are you drinking enough water?
+Here is a simple question: are you drinking enough water?
 Fluids are essential for maintaining blood volume and transporting nutrients throughout your body.
 Studies have shown that even a mild state of dehydration can lead to feelings of fatigue and low mood.
 Depending on the size of your body, your need for water will vary.
 Around 2L is probably a good goal for most.
-Use your urine as a marker – if it is very yellow, you need to up your intake but if it is generally clear or light yellow, your body is likely well-hydrated.
+Use your urine as a marker – if it is very yellow, boost your intake.
+But if is generally clear or light yellow, the body is likely well-hydrated.

 Tip: I tell all of my patients to buy a pretty water bottle, one that they will want to bring everywhere with them.
-This way you will be reminded all day to get your fluids in!
+This is a reminder to get your fluids in!

 Ditch the Sugar & Processed Foods:

-When you’re tired, you’re more likely to grab that quick and sugary snack for a rapid burst of energy.
+When you’re tired, your mind wants to grab that quick and sugary snack for a rapid burst of energy.
 And you may actually feel better in the short term.
 Researchers have found that people report feeling an increase in energy and a decrease in tiredness immediately following a snack high in sugar.
 However, about 1-2 hours later, these same participants report a further increase in tiredness and reduced energy.

 Processed foods and those that contain high amounts of sugar cause a quick spike in blood glucose and insulin, leading to a rapid crash in energy.
 This can quickly become a vicious cycle.
 Instead of choosing processed foods:

 - Focus on whole foods, the ones that are found naturally– eggs, meat, nuts, seeds, fruits, and vegetables